Jomik/gnome-wallpaper-changer/README.md

 glib-compile-schemas ./schemas/
 ```

-Relog and you're good to go!
+Relog and you are good to go!

 ## Folder provider
 Looks, by default, for wallpapers in `~/wallpapers` and applies them at random.

 ## Wallhaven provider
-Currently no preferences.
-Takes SFW General pictures with the ratio 16x9 from wallhaven.cc and applies them to your pictures.
+As default SFW General pictures with the ratio 16x9 from wallhaven.cc and applies them to your pictures.
-It downloads a page of pictures at once and deletes them as they're used.
+It downloads a page of pictures at once and deletes them as they are used.